89 Books about Poland | Polish War Graves in Britain

 General Anders had two objectives:

 - To create conditions which would make it really possible for us to build a modern Polish army.

-- To save as many persons as possible.
+- To save as many people as possible.

 In July 1942 Joseph Czapski became ill with both typhus and malaria.
 By the time he was released from hospital at the end of August the evacuation of the Polish Army to Iran had been completed.
 Only a skeleton staff under the command of General Szyszko-Bohusz was left.
 Czapski travelled by train to Ashkhabad, on the frontier with Persia.
 He spent one day there before crossing the border into Persia.